SnowConvert: Function References for Teradata¶

 Definition¶

-Calculates the difference between two dates depending on the time parameter.
+Computes the time interval between two dates based on the specified time unit parameter.

 PUBLIC.DIFF_TIME_PERIOD_UDF(TIME STRING, PERIOD VARCHAR(50))